 People living with disabilities in Ethiopia are often side-lined in society, unable to access education and healthcare and failing to achieve their full potential.

-These challenges can seem insurmountable to those who may live in rural areas or are unable to acess medical assistance.
+These challenges can seem insurmountable to those who may live in rural areas or are unable to access medical assistance.
 But we know it is possible for these children and adults to be active members of their communities.

-To create a disability-inclusive society across Ethiopia by treating orthopedic disabilities, creating community awareness to remove stigma around disability and provide mobility aids.
+To create a disability-inclusive society across Ethiopia by treating orthopaedic disabilities, creating community awareness to remove stigma around disability and provide mobility aids.

 Alongside this, the solution also includes access to quality education for children with Special Educational Needs, to ensure that no one gets left behind.